-A Limited Warranty is a generally a warranty provided at no additional cost to a buyer of a product.
-A limited warranty has specific structure and requirements as indicated in the Federal Magnuson-Moss Warranty Act.
+A Limited Warranty is a warranty that is provided at no additional cost to a buyer of a product and has specific structure and requirements as indicated in the Federal Magnuson-Moss Warranty Act.

-A limited warranty is a promise made to the buyer from the Seller or OEM and may cover parts or parts and labor, depending on the terms and conditions contained in the written limited warranty.
+A limited warranty is a promise made to the buyer from the Seller or Original Equipment Manufacturer (OEM) and may cover parts or parts and labor, depending on the terms and conditions contained in the written limited warranty.

-A Seller or OEM may purchase a Contractual Liability Insurance Policy (CLIP) to back their Limited Warranty for risk transfer and/or to satisfy client requirements for a stronger backing to help ensure future performance of the limited warranty.
+A Seller or OEM may purchase a Contractual Liability Insurance Policy (CLIP) to back their Limited Warranty for risk transfer and/or to satisfy client requirements for a stronger backing to help ensure future performance.